cdesjardins/ComBomb/README.md

 cd ComBomb
 [./]makeboost.py
 ```
-Open ComBomb.pro in QT Creator Based on QT 5
+Once those commands are complete open ComBomb.pro in QT Creator Based on QT 5
-Then run qmake, and build
+Then run qmake, and build.